 Our current implementation on the breadboard is very close to what we will have on our final PCB design.
-The only thing missing from what can be seen in Figure 1 is the LCD display for displaying signal strength and a second WiFi board.
-The PCB will provide data transfer from the WiFi boards to the Raspberry PI, regulation of power, and signal strength display.
+The only thing missing from what can be seen in Figure 10 is the LCD display for displaying signal strength.
+The PCB will provide data transfer from the WiFi board to the Raspberry PI, regulation of power, and signal strength display.